 Behance is a platform that runs as a part of Adobe with a mission to showcase and discover creative work.
-Search for free commercial fonts and inspirational typography, and graphic design.
+Search for free commercial fonts, inspirational typography, and graphic design.
 It is where several professional designers share their creative work.
 Some designers use it as a portfolio website or display and share their work, whether design assets or fonts.

-Dribbble is a similar platform to Behance, preferred mainly by UI designers.
+Dribbble is a similar platform to Behance, which is mainly preferred by UI designers.
 The fonts available on Dribbble are designed by skilled typographers and designers, ensuring they are visually appealing and easy to read.
 A wide selection of modern, script, and serif fonts are available.
 Downloading fonts from Dribbble is quick and easy, with most fonts available in multiple file formats, including OTF, TTF, and WOFF.
 Search for “free fonts” to get started.

 UrbanFonts is an easy-to-use website for free commercial fonts.
-It has a similar structure to twitch DaFont, which makes it easy to navigate.
+It has a structure similar to Twitch DaFont, which makes it easy to navigate.
 You’ll find a list of fonts you can filter depending on category, popularity, or release date.

 You can try out UrbanFont’s excellent preview feature.
 You can preview fonts using custom text on a black background.
 Then, you’ll see the entire alphabet in the preview box when you hover over the preview.